 It is possible to reduce body heat in two different ways: externally or internally.

 Jumping into a cool pool is an example of external cooling, while drinking cold water helps reduce body temperature internally.

-The human body is always regulating its temperature, and it can lower it in
+The human body is always regulating its temperature, and it can lower it in four different ways: